-Graphic Arts involves a range of cognitive thought processes, the use of aesthetics and utilizing creativity.
-Like other forms of design, this class incorporates the process by which the visual communication is created, and designs are generated.
+Graphic Arts involves a range of cognitive thought processes, the use of aesthetics, and utilizing creativity.
+Like other forms of design, this class incorporates the process by which visual communication is created, and designs are generated.
 The class is designed so students will learn the process of how to visually communicate with their audience through the use of graphics.
-Designed as a hands-on, project-based class setting, students will become familiar with the different aspects of using a Mac laptop.
+Designed as a hands-on, project-based class setting, students will become familiar with the introductory levels of Adobe Illustrator.